SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_22f2afd2-c858-443d-8e06-7b335e439c29_do_not_edit_manually.md

     - **Effort:** elementary

+??? abstract "PasswordDump SecurityXploded Tool"

+    Detects the execution of the PasswordDump SecurityXploded Tool

+    - **Effort:** elementary

 ??? abstract "Phorpiex DriveMgr Command"

     Detects specific command used by the Phorpiex botnet to execute a copy of the loader during its self-spreading stage.
 As described by Microsoft, this behavior is unique and easily identifiable due to the use of folders named with underscores "__" and the PE name "DriveMgr.exe".